kush-agra/Dynamic_Walls-app/README.md

 Uses the [Dynamic_Walls](https://github.com/kush-agra/Dynamic_Walls) script and bundles it all up into a neat and friendly app

-Replicate macOS Mojave's dynamic wallpapers feature, also sets system theme to dark/light accordingly
+Replicates macOS Mojave's dynamic wallpapers feature, also sets system theme to dark/light accordingly

 Uses [Sunrise-Sunset api](https://sunrise-sunset.org/api) to get the sunrise and sunset times of current location retrieved by the [LocateMe](http://iharder.sourceforge.net/current/macosx/locateme/) command line tool